pyxem/orix/doc/reference/index.rst

     orix is in continuous development, meaning that some breaking changes and changes to this reference are likely with each release.

-orix is organized in modules (also called subpackages).
-It is recommended to import functionality from the below list of functions and modules like this:
+orix is organized in modules.
+This is the recommended way to import functionality from the below list of modules:

 .. autolink-skip::
 .. code-block:: python